GustaveCharles/Noir-Hack/README.md

 > - A fully working login flow with privacy-preserving group-access control, all in one proof.
 > - No PCD storage yet—proofs live only on the user’s device and are sent directly to the verifier.

+### 🧪 1.2.
+Use cases

+While building this, we encounter ourselves at Zuitzerland
 ---

 ## 2. Next Step: PCD Storage